zxdvd/blog/content/os/memory/kernel: OOM.md

  killer.

 It will calculate score for each process and try to find the worst (the one with highest score) to kill.
-The kernerl function `oom_badness` is in charge of this.
+The kernel function `oom_badness` is in charge of this.

 Following is the key code to get the score: